 Find out what traffic rules apply in the countries you are planning to drive through.
 It is your responsibility to obtain the information necessary for where you are going.
 Should you get fined you cannot claim you were not aware of the rules.
 Please note that ECC Sweden can not help in cases with traffic fines.

 Make sure your car insurance is valid in all countries you are planning to drive through.
 You might need a supplementary insurance.
 If you're only driving in the EU- and ESS-countries, including Switzerland, you won't need the green card, but otherwise you do.
 You should bring an international damage report on your trip.
 Ask your insurance company for advice.

 In some countries, you might need additional equipment in your car.
 For instance, winter tires are mandatory in certain countries during winter conditions.

 File an application for an environmental badge

 In Germany there are, in some cities, environmental zones.
 To be able to drive through these zones you need an environmental badge.
-If you do not have one you risk getting a 40 euro fine.
+If you do not have one, you risk getting a penalty of 80 euro.

 Via the links on the right side of this page you can see what badge you need in the different cities in Germany.

 How to file an application for an environmental badge